platformsh/platformsh-docs/docs/src/domains/steps/dns.md

 This process has a few limitations:

-* Should we ever need to change one of those IPs your configuration will need to be manually updated.
+* Should we ever need to change one of those IPs your configuration needs to be manually updated.
 Until it is some requests will be lost.
 * Directly pointing at the edge routers bypasses their load-balancing functionality.
 Should one of them go offline for maintenance (as happens periodically for upgrades) approximately 1/3 of requests to your site will go to the offline router and be lost, making the site appear offline.